On Self-Adaptive Perception Loss Function for Sequential Lossy Compression

 TMLR Paper5878 Authors

-12 Sept 2025 (modified: 11 Oct 2025)Under review for TMLREveryoneRevisionsBibTeXCC BY 4.0
+12 Sept 2025 (modified: 13 Jan 2026)Decision pending for TMLREveryoneRevisionsBibTeXCC BY 4.0

 Abstract: We consider causal, low-latency, sequential lossy compression, with mean squared error (MSE) as the distortion loss, and a perception loss function (PLF) to enhance the realism of reconstructions.
 As the main contribution, we propose and analyze a new PLF that considers the joint distribution between the current source frame and the previous reconstructions.
 We establish the theoretical rate-distortion-perception function for first-order Markov sources and analyze the Gaussian model in detail.
-From a qualitative perspective, the proposed metric can simultaneously avoid the error-permanence phenomenon and also better exploit the temporal correlation between high-quality reconstructions.
-The proposed metric is referred to as self-adaptive perception loss function (PLF-SA), as its behavior adapts to the quality of reconstructed frames.
+From a qualitative perspective, the proposed loss can simultaneously avoid the error-permanence phenomenon and also better exploit the temporal correlation between high-quality reconstructions.
+The proposed loss is referred to as self-adaptive perception loss function (PLF-SA), as its behavior adapts to the quality of reconstructed frames.
 We provide a detailed comparison of the proposed perception loss function with previous approaches through both information theoretic analysis as well as experiments involving moving MNIST and UVG datasets.

 Submission Length: Regular submission (no more than 12 pages of main content)